sergeysychov/behaviour_inject/README.md

 	.SetParentContext("base");
 ```
 After this any dependency that won't be found in "my_context" context will be searched in "base".

+It is also possible to destroy context (if it's logically bound to scene for example) simply by calling context.Destroy() method. **Important!
+Destroying context also followed by destruction of all child contexts and all gameObjects that has Injectors targeted to this context**.

 ## <a id="interface"></a> Interfaces
 <a href="#table">Back to contents</a>